JOHNFLEURIMOND/HaitianFoodMenu/README.md

 ## How It's Made:
-This application is made with React.
+This application is made with React and deployed on Heroku.

 ## Installation